BPSB/combine-p-values-discrete/paper.md

 # Summary

 Most popular hypothesis tests are designed for datasets with a simple structure.
-For example, in a simple medical trial, this structure would be a treatment and a control group, and a test would answer whether some health score exhibits a significat difference between their members.
+For example, in a simple medical trial, this structure would be a treatment and a control group, and a test would answer whether some health score exhibits a significant difference between their members.
 However, many datasets are naturally segmented or benefit from being analysed in segments.
 Continuing our example, if we know a priori that females score higher than males on average, analysing each sex separately should allow us to see more clearly whether the treatment is effective.
 To draw an overall conclusion in such a case, we need to combine the $p$ values for each sub-dataset.